jrmoulton/tmux-sessionizer/README.md

-  config    Configure the defaults for search paths and excluded directories start     Initialize tmux with the default sessions switch    Display other sessions with a fuzzy finder and a preview window kill      Kill the current tmux session and jump to another sessions  Show running tmux sessions with asterisk on the current session help      Print this message or the help of the given subcommand(s)
+  config    Configure the defaults for search paths and excluded directories start     Initialize tmux with the default sessions switch    Display other sessions with a fuzzy finder and a preview window windows   Display the current session's windows with a fuzzy finder and a preview window kill      Kill the current tmux session and jump to another sessions  Show running tmux sessions with asterisk on the current session help      Print this message or the help of the given subcommand(s)